Lower School

 From pre-kindergarten on, our students think of themselves as members of communities – in and out of the classroom.
 Classrooms are intimate peer-learning communities.
 Instruction incorporates numerous collaborative projects and emphasizes shared values:

-Learn about Blake's Early Learning Center, for grades Pre-K to first, opening in fall 2023.
+Learn about Blake's Early Learning Center, for grades pre-K to first.

 A Challenging & Supportive Environment